 Screening for Gestational Diabetes

 Experts debate whether all pregnant women need to be tested for gestational diabetes.
 But most doctors routinely test all pregnant women who are in their care.
-The Canadian Diabetes Association recommends that doctors screen women:footnote 2
+Diabetes Canada (formerly the Canadian Diabetes Association) recommends that doctors screen women:footnote 2

 - Any time during pregnancy if they are at risk for having type 2 diabetes.
 Women who are tested before the 24th week of pregnancy should be tested again between 24 and 28 weeks of pregnancy.